hariprasadr92/catch-faces-and-eyes/README.md

 # face-and-eye-detection
 Computer Vision face and eye detection using haar cascade and Open CV

-# face-and-eye-detection
-Computer Vision face and eye detection using haar cascade and Open CV

 ## About project
 This is a simple project that I created when I explored computer vision using Open CV.
 It used haar cascade for face and eyes data set.